 - Clarity of thought.
 Many women say that after the initial stages of ‘cold shock’ they experience increased clarity of mind and a reduction in brain fog.
 Others report feeling ‘more alive’ or more like their old selves after a bracing swim.

 - Burns calories.
 Recent research (carried out on men) suggests swimming outdoors (and in the winter) burns more calories than just regular swimming in your local heated pool.
 Calories seem to be burned at a faster rate when we are immersed in chilly water as our body then must work much harder to stay warm forcing us to burn more calories as we attempt to warm up.
 In conjunction with a healthy balanced diet open swimming could help you to lose weight and dealing with weight gain is consistently mentioned as a negative symptom of menopause for many women.
-According to the British Swimming School, you can expect to burn around 408 calories doing an hour of wild swimming (up to 476 calories if you are doing backstroke) – that is the equivalent of more than half a chocolate orange.
 For more information on how to avoid menopausal weight gain read Exercises for menopause weight gain

-- Reduces hot flushes and night sweats.
+- Reduces hot flashes and night sweats.
 Unsurprisingly, going into cold water can have a significant effect on your core body temperature.
 Even when you are out of the water your body’s temperature can continue to drop for anything up to 20-40 minutes- something known as the ‘afterdrop’.
-There is not enough evidence as yet to show that cooling your body temperature from the outside during wild swimming can reduce menopausal vasomotor symptoms like hot flushes and night sweats but anecdotally many women who are regular open water swimmers report a reduction in flushes and sweats.
+There is not enough evidence as yet to show that cooling your body temperature from the outside during wild swimming can reduce menopausal vasomotor symptoms like hot flashes and night sweats but anecdotally many women who are regular open water swimmers report a reduction in flashes and sweats.

 - Improves circulation and skin.
 Extreme cold can boost circulation and blood flow – forcing blood to the surface of the skin and in the process making your complexion look clearer and healthier.
 Being immersed in cold water may also help reduce some inflammatory skin conditions like rosacea and the relaxing benefits of swimming can minimise stress-induced flare-ups in conditions like acne, eczema and psoriasis and skin itching – something many menopausal women complain about.